BenTBCampbell/Software-Engineering/DocumentationFiles/C# Coding Conventions.md

 # C# Coding Conventions

 The following are conventions that we want to try to stick to as a development team.
 Please try to follow them whenever possible.
-If you have any questions or concerns, please ask Christopher Centrella.
+If you have any questions or concerns, please ask Chris Centrella.

 ## Naming Conventions
 * For field names, start with a lowercase letter, and use camelCasing.